roblatour/FileFriendly/README.md

 # Getting Started

-1. Download and install File Friendly.
+1. Download and install File Friendly from installer zip file found [here](https://github.com/roblatour/FileFriendly/releases/tag/2.4.0.0).

 2. Launch the program and your Outlook folders and emails will be scanned and presented for easy management.